Fierro-Labs/Fierro/README.md

 The project serves keys upon request and publishes content on a users behalf to IPFS.
 The idea is to enable access to the IPFS network and IPNS functionality without having to run your own IPFS node.
 A user can only publish IPNS content if they have keys to sign the records.
 To enable that, the api only stores keys for the needed operations.
 Each key is deleted from the local node keystore and temp_key storage before returning.

-- *As of now, republishing is not implemented.
-But this will allow devs to come up with their own republishing mechanisms on top of the api.
-Currently, a user will have to be online to send us their private key to be able to republish.
-Or send their private key along with a new CID to update their record.*

 # Deep dive

 As previously mentioned, IPNS records need to be republished after a certain period of time.
 The reason for this is because this "world wide record" called the Distributed Hash Table (DHT) keeps track of IPNS records and what they point to.
 You can read on why they expire here [go-ipfs/issue#1958](https://github.com/ipfs/go-ipfs/issues/1958#issuecomment-410860667)